rutgerhrm/valid8/README.md

 A simple tool that automates the generation of Nuclei templates based on user-specified parameters.
 Includes a web-based UI that captures user input.

 ## Overview
 Valid8 is a simple proof-of-concept Sinatra app to generate Nuclei YAML templates for different vulnerability categories based on user input.
-The project currently supports three vulnerability categories: XSS, Open Redirect, and PHPinfo() disclosure.
+The project currently supports three vulnerability categories: Reflected XSS, Open Redirect, and PHPinfo() disclosure.

 ---